IronLanguages/main/Hosts/Silverlight/README.markdown

   /Microsoft.Scripting.Silverlight: Source code for Microsoft.Scripting.Silverlight.dll

-  /Public:    Public Solution file, tools for creating and running Silverlight
+  /Public:    Tools for creating and running Silverlight applications, and the
-              applications, and the Microsoft Public License
+              Microsoft Public License

 Getting Started
 ---------------